vipul-21/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 }
 ```

+Note: since the gRPC bytes stream has a limit, we might need to chunk the data and send it in multiple requests.
 ### Tracking policy updates to SDP instances

 Since SDP can be deployed out of band and users can choose to completely disable built-in proxy to run multiple instances of SDP, agent should be prepared to handle multiple instances.
 In order to ensure all instances  have upto date policy revisions, agent will maintain a mapping of ACKed policy revision numbers against stream ID.